 Most of us don’t put much thought into what happens to our wastewater once it leaves our homes.
 And we certainly don’t think about the required permitting, planning, funding, or design it takes to build or upgrade a wastewater treatment plant.

-Until I spoke with Carl Hipwell, the Wastewater Services Manager at T-O Engineers, I never realized just how much thought, planning, and effort the T-O Engineers Wastewater Team puts into helping each of our customers navigate this process.
+Until I spoke with the Wastewater team at T-O Engineers, I never realized just how much thought, planning, and effort the T-O Engineers Wastewater Team puts into helping each of our customers navigate this process.

 Financial and Eco-Friendly Sustainability Is Part of Our Planning Process

 Many of our municipal customers seek out our expertise to help expand and improve an aging or undersized public wastewater system.
 These systems are no longer able to meet the community’s demands due to its growing population or the increasingly strict regulatory requirements.
-Recently, Carl and his team worked with the Ellisport Bay Sewer District to develop a wastewater treatment plan to evaluate options for improving wastewater effluent quality while also accommodating new customers located on the Hope Peninsula near Sandpoint, Idaho.
+Recently, the wastewater team worked with the Ellisport Bay Sewer District to develop a wastewater treatment plan to evaluate options for improving wastewater effluent quality while also accommodating new customers located on the Hope Peninsula near Sandpoint, Idaho.

 A normal part of developing a facility plan involves predicting wastewater flows and loads based on the projected population growth and historic plant influent quality data.
 It also requires the engineering team to identify the best collection system, treatment system, and reuse or discharge alternatives to help the customer meet federal, state, and local water quality standards.
 However, with this client, it was particularly important to consider local water quality standards and to avoid, minimize, or mitigate any potential effects to nearby Lake Pend Oreille.